The RES Forum

 The RES Forum Today

-Since its conception, the Forum has gone from strength-to-strength and is now recognised as a leader in the facilitation of inter-peer networking within the fields of International HR, Global Mobility and International Compensation and Benefits.
-Today the RES Forum has :
+The Forum has gone from strength-to-strength and is now recognised as a leader in the facilitation of inter-peer networking within the fields of International HR, Global Mobility and International Compensation and Benefits.
+Today the RES Forum has representation in EMEA, APAC and the AMERICAS looking after:

 - Growing participation (emails & e-surveys)